0 Part Course |

 • Drafting the Standstill Agreement

-• The use and importance of the Independent Business Review in assisting the banker to design the best recovery strategy for the medium sized corporate.
+• The use and importance of the Independent Business Review in assisting the banker to design the best recovery strategy for the medium-sized corporate

-• Workshop: The delegates will draft a Standstill Agreement for a corporate case study developed during the course.
+• Workshop: Delegates will draft a Standstill Agreement for a corporate case study developed during the course.
 The standstill agreement will be negotiated with a delegate team chosen to represent the interests of the company.
 The agreement of these negotiations will be presented in class.
 Review of the use and application of the IBR is finding a structured recovery solution.

-Session 8 – Implementing the recovery plan
+Session 8 – Implementing the Recovery Plan

 • The importance of trusting corporate management to cooperate in the workout process

-• Assessing the risk parameters and increasing financial covenants for the restructured loan going forward.
+• Assessing the risk parameters and increasing financial covenants for the restructured loan going forward

 • Reviewing the projected recovery strategy in detail with management